junhanngg/Learned-Fusion-Retrieval-Conditioned-Latent-Diffusion/proposal.md

 - ⁠a VAE to encode spectrograms into a compact latent space,
 - a conditional latent diffusion model operating in that latent space,
 - ⁠and an improved conditioning mechanism that explicitly incorporates:
 -   left/right context information,
--     mask-aware conditioning,
+-   sk-aware conditioning,
--     and gap-length conditioning.
+-   d gap-length conditioning.

 To evaluate the effectiveness of the proposed approach, we plan to compare:

-1. ⁠A simple CNN autoencoder baseline,
+1. A simple CNN autoencoder baseline,
-2.⁠ ⁠A U-Net baseline,
+2. ⁠A U-Net baseline,
-3.⁠ ⁠A plain conditional latent diffusion baseline, 4.⁠ ⁠and the context-enhanced latent diffusion model.
+3. ⁠A plain conditional latent diffusion baseline,
+4. ⁠and the context-enhanced latent diffusion model.

 **4. What dataset will you use?
 Provide information about the dataset, and a URL for the dataset if available.
 Briefly discuss suitability of the dataset for your problem.**